The One Minute Manager: Content

 If you were the manager of a company and given a minute, what would you do?
 In the story The One Minute Manager, describe a motivated young man is trying to find an effective manager.
 But after several searches, the results were always empty and disappointing.
-One day, he heard about a manager known as The One Minute Manager, and he visited the "one-minute manager" with suspicion, and finally realized that the true meaning of management comes from three secret:
+One day, he heard about a manager known as The One Minute Manager, and he visited the "one-minute manager" with suspicion, and finally realized that the true meaning of management comes from three secrets:

 Sequels

-The book was followed by a sequel, Leadership and the One Minute Manager: Increasing Effectiveness Through Situational Leadership Ⅱ, by Ken Blanchard, Patricia Zigarmi and Drea Zigarmi, which laid out Blanchard's SLII® concept.
+The book was followed by a sequel, Leadership and the One Minute Manager: Increasing Effectiveness Through Situational Leadership II, by Ken Blanchard, Patricia Zigarmi and Drea Zigarmi, which laid out Blanchard's SLII concept.

-New Edition
+New edition

 An updated edition of the book, The New One Minute Manager, was published in 2015.
 In the new edition, the third technique, the one minute reprimand, was changed to the one minute redirect.